-- Now in all divisions of baseball and softball, with the exception of Minor League and Tee Ball, players may advance on a third strike that is not legally caught in flight by the catcher. - Local leagues can opt out of this rule and apply the Minor/Tee Ball rule during the regular season.
-This option will only apply during the regular season.
-During Tournament play, the rule will be implemented as noted above for the Majors Division - This rule will be in effect for play in the 10-11 Tournament Division This rule will not apply for the 9-10 Tournament Division.

-- Legally caught," means in the catcher's glove before the ball touches the ground.
-It is not legal if the ball lodges in his/her clothing or paraphernalia or if it touches the umpire and is caught by the catcher on the rebound. - If a foul-tip first strikes the catcher's glove and then goes on through and is caught by both hands against his/her body or protector, before the ball touches the ground, it is a strike, and if third strike, batter is out.
-If smothered against his/her body or protector, it is a catch provided the ball struck the catchers' glove or hand first and secure possession is determined. - (c) bunting foul on a third strike; - (d) an Infield Fly is declared; - (e) that batter attempts to hit a third strike and is touched by the ball;
+- Now in all divisions of baseball and softball, with the exception of Minor League and Tee Ball, runners may advance on a third strike that is not legally caught in flight by the catcher. - Local leagues can opt out of this rule and apply the Minor/Tee Ball rule to the Major's Division for the regular season. - During Tournament play, the rule will be implemented as noted above for the 9- to 11-Year-Old Division and the Little League Majors Division. - "Legally caught," means in the catcher's mitt/glove before the ball touches the ground.
+It is not legal if the ball lodges in his/her clothing or paraphernalia or if it touches the umpire and is caught by the catcher on the rebound. - (c) bunting foul on a third strike; - (d) an Infield Fly is declared; - (e) that batter attempts to hit a third strike and is touched by the ball;

-- Hands are not part of the bat, they are part of the body. - (f) a fair ball touches said batter before touching a fielder;
+Hands are not part of the bat, they are part of the body.

+(f) a fair ball touches said batter before touching a fielder;
-"The Right Call" Casebook -- Comment: When this happens it is almost always as a batter leaves the batter's box.
-Make sure the batter is out of the batter's box when you call this, otherwise, call "foul ball".

-(g) after hitting or bunting a fair ball, the bat hits the ball a second time in fair territory.
-The ball is dead and no runner may advance.
-If the batter-runner drops the bat and the ball rolls against the bat in fair territory and, in the umpire's judgment there was no intention to interfere with the course of the ball, the ball is alive and in play;
+- When this happens it is almost always as a batter leaves the batter's box.
+Make sure the batter is entirely out of the batter's box when you call this, otherwise, call "foul ball". - (g) After hitting or bunting a fair ball, the bat hits the ball a second time in fair territory.
+The ball is dead, and no runner may advance.
+If the batter-runner drops the bat and the ball rolls against the bat in fair territory and, in the umpire's judgment there was no intention to interfere with the course of the ball, the ball is live and in play;